 Although Qatar's constitution guarantees women equality before the law and prohibits discrimination based on sex, women face persistent disadvantages in government policies and receive unequal treatment before the law.
 Unlike her male counterparts, a woman's marriage status can limit her access to government entitlements.
-For example, a divorced woman must wait 5 years becoming eligible for housing benefits (see p.
-1 of Family and Kinship), and a woman married to a non-citizen must live in the country with her spouse for 5 years before becoming eligible.
+For example, a divorced woman must wait 5 vears before becomina eligible for housing benefits (see p.
+1 Family and of Kinship). and а woman married to a non-citizen must live in the country with her spouse for vears before 5 becomina eliaible.

 While a Qatari woman married to a non-citizen maintains her own Qatari citizenship, she may not sponsor her husband's citizenship nor pass it on to any children born to the couple.